-Supplement dated July 29, 2022 to CollegeAccess 529 Plan Disclosure Statement for Investors Using a Financial Advisor (Classes A, C, F, SD-A and SD-C) Dated February 1, 2021, as Amended and Supplemented on September 23, 2021, October 25, 2021, March 14, 2022 and June 10, 2022
+Supplement dated July 29, 2022 to CollegeAccess 529 Plan Disclosure Statement for Direct Investors (Class SD-D) Dated February 1, 2021, as Amended and Supplemented on September 23, 2021, October 25, 2021, March 14, 2022 and June 10, 2022

 This Supplement amends the CollegeAccess 529 Plan Disclosure Statement dated February 1, 2021, as amended and supplemented (the "Disclosure Statement").
 You should read this Supplement in conjunction with the Disclosure Statement, and retain it for future reference.
 Capitalized terms used but not defined in this Supplement have the meanings given to them in the Disclosure Statement.